Randall Willoughby picks up a small propane tank amongst the tornado damage including destroyed cars and buildings in Joplin, Missouri.

-Disasters can come in many forms.
-Whether the disaster is weather-related, a geological event or caused by human actions or inactions, the main goal of disaster response and recovery is to protect humans and the environment from immediate danger and help communities get back on their feet.
+Whether the disaster is natural or man-made, the main goal of disaster response and recovery is to protect humans and the environment from immediate danger and help communities get back on their feet.
+The information provided below is designed to reduce the adverse effects of a disaster and help communities affected by disasters respond during the immediate aftermath.

 If your questions are not addressed by the information below, please contact the Missouri Department of Natural Resources at 800-361-4827.